Help!

 Other extras might include fan art depicting scenes from the story, a link to the message board discussion, chat transcripts from the most recent Tales, and special features like a "Cat-vid," Cat-Tales theatrical program, or the Wayne Family History.

 In addition to the link on the cover page, the last chapter of a story contains a Post Review button that will connect you to the appropriate thread in the message boards.
-Anyone can read, but you must join in order to post.
+Anyone can read, but you must log in with a Tapatalk account in order to post.

 Extras: Message Board